You’ve got questions? Good! We’ve got answers.

 The Employer Reimbursement Payment Plan (ERPP) - is designed for students whose employers reimburse tuition but only at the conclusion of the course when a grade has been received.
 There is a $35 application fee that is the responsibility of the student.
 Course payments are due 28 days after grades are posted.

-If you are interested in either of these programs, please contact or stop by the Graduate Studies and Continuing Education office for an application or download the application from our website.
-Be sure to return your completed application to the Graduate Studies and Continuing Education office by the tuition due date in order to avoid a late payment fee.
+If you are interested in either of these programs, please contact or stop by the Graduate and Adult Studies Office for an application or download the application from our website.
+Be sure to return your completed application to the Office by the tuition due date in order to avoid a late payment fee.

 Will you refund my tuition if I must withdraw from a course?